Banana Pudding Cups (Rich, Creamy & Homemade)

 1. Scalding milk: For a smooth creamy pudding texture, add scalded milk to the flour-sugar mixture.
 You are heating the milk below the boiling point.
 Instructions for how to scald milk are in the recipe for stove top and microwave.

-3. If you burn the bottom of the pan: It happens 😬.
+3. If you burn the bottom of the pan: It happens.
 You turn your attention away and boom.
 You feel a coating on the bottom.
 When you stir it, you will get little brown bits floating in the pudding.
 All is not lost.
 Try not to scrape the bottom of the pan while stirring.
 Then strain the pudding through a fine mesh sieve.
 Saved.

 4. Storing in fridge: Cover the pudding with plastic wrap directly touching the top of the pudding.
 This will prevent a skin from forming on the pudding.
 Not a taste issue, just looks.
+Add extra banana slices on top before serving.

 Shortcuts